mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 In theory, people can detect the theft of cookies.
 Google, for instance, knows that they gave the cookie above to Elon.
 They can also know, that you, with a different browser, OS, and IP address, might not be Elon.
 They can also detect your channel-binding errors.
 But hey, I haven't seen this technique fail because of this so far.

 # FAQ

 ### Wait so you have to already be running code on someone's computer for this to work?
 That's not a big deal at all!
 I mean yeah pretty much you're right.
 It's not that big a deal.
 Nobody panic.
+Everybody stay cool and fresh.
 The kinds of people who are stealing people's browser cookies are just gonna have an easier time since there's no more decrypting.

 ### Are you going to tell Google about this critical security flaw?
 Nah, they know about it.
 It's a feature of Chrome, after all.
 I even saw them [deciding to add it](https://bugs.chromium.org/p/chromium/issues/detail?id=668932).